patatetom/fancypy/README.md

  ...
 ```

-if directory contains subdirectories, the configuration may be this :
+if directory contains subdirectories, the configuration may be :

 ```
 # cat /etc/nginx/nginx.conf